vaxerski/Screensaver/README.md

 changeColours - change colours when hit edge

 cornerColOnly - change colour only when hit the corner

+cornerOnly - hit ONLY CORNERS *dabs from satisfaction*

 speed - speed of the sprite